 What Are Infrastructure Microservices?

 Think of microservices as tiny, self-contained building blocks that make up a larger application.
 Specifically, each block handles a specific job and can be worked on, tested, and updated independently.
 Consequently, this independence means that changes to one block do not interfere with the others.
-However, this approach also introduces complexity in managing and integrating these various components.
+However,

 Why Microservices Can Be Great